IgorFZ/IgorFZ/README.md

 # Hi there, I'm Igor 👋

-## I'm a Developer and Student!!
+## I'm a Full-Stack Web Developer and a Computer Engineering Student!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - :books: Always looking to improve my knowledge
-- 🥅 2022 Goals: Learn more about vue and ruby
+- 🥅 Focus: Improve my backend knowledge
 - ⚡ Fun fact: I love to ride a bike and play games / e-sports

 ### Languages and Tools: